Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/index.md

 ### URP sample

 Importing this sample will automatically install and setup our URP sample assets along with the [URP](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest) *(com.unity.render-pipelines.universal)* package.

+### Legacy pipeline sample

+This is the simplest sample with legacy pipeline.

 ## Other Languages